Certificate

 A range of other skills

-Learn how to manage older adults, particularly in the preventive management of root caries
+Learn how to manage care for older adults, particularly in the preventive management of root caries and oral pathology.
+Develop the skills to provide dental therapy services for medically compromised patients and for those with disabilities.

 Further study

-Bachelor of Oral Health graduates currently only have the option of Honours as a pathway within the School and alternatives such as the Master of Public Health offered by the School of Population Health at Melbourne and other Universities.
+Dental Therapy and Bachelor of Oral Health graduates currently have the option of Honours and Research Higher Degrees as a pathway within the Melbourne Dental School and a range of alternatives such as the Master of Public Health and Master of Clinical Education offered by the Faculty of Medicine Dentistry and Health Sciences at the University at Melbourne and other Universities.

 This course is the first postgraduate clinical offering available to oral health practitioners and over time, it is projected to articulate into other postgraduate clinical oral health programs.